jaruizes/debezium/README.md

-And, if we go to [Kafka UI](http://localhost:9081/) we'll see that the new topic "customers_from_legacy" is created and if we click on it to see its messages, we'll see five messages associated to the initial table snapshot:
+And, if we go to [Kafka UI](http://localhost:9081/) we'll see that the new topic "customers_from_legacy" is created and if we click on it to see its messages, we'll see some messages associated to the initial table snapshot:

 ![debezium_empty](doc/img/topic_custom.jpg)